ykmnkmi/jinja.dart/README.md

 Contributing
 ------------
-If you found a bug, just create a [new issue][new_issue] or even better fork and issue a pull request with you fix.
+If you found a bug, just create a [new issue][new_issue] or even better fork and issue a pull request with your fix.

 [filters]: https://github.com/ykmnkmi/dart-jinja/blob/master/lib/src/filters.dart
 [new_issue]: https://github.com/ykmnkmi/dart-jinja/issues/new